Palliative care is an added layer of support to help you and your loved ones live with a life-limiting illness.

 Some people and their doctors put off talking about their wishes and values for health care.
 This puts you at risk of being too ill to guide your doctors and may increase the uncertainty and burden that your loved ones feel.

 If you have questions about your symptoms or the medicines managing your symptoms, speak with your health professional.

-You can also download this information as a pdf (373 KB).
+You can also download this information as a PDF (486 KB).

-© 2014 Consumers Union of United States, Inc, (101 Truman Ave, Yonkers, NY 10703-1057).
-Adapted from Consumer Reports (2014) and Choosing Wisely Canada (2014), Palliative care, developed in cooperation with the Canadian Society of Palliative Care Physicians.
+Developed by Choosing Wisely New Zealand, 2018.
+Adapted from Choosing Wisely Canada (2014), Palliative care, and the New Zealand Ministry of Health (2014), About palliative care.
 Choosing Wisely does not assume any responsibility or liability arising from any error or omission or from the use of any information in these resources.

 This article is part of our content on Choosing Wisely, a campaign encouraging a change in thinking by health professionals and consumers to avoid unnecessary medical intervention.

 This information is available to Consumer members only.